Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Subtraction of right-handed modulation noise

 \section{Subtraction of right-handed modulation noise}

-Following the notation in \cite{Hartwig:TDIwoSync}, we express the RFI beatnotes in frequency:
+Following the notation in \cite{Hartwig:TDIwoSync}, we express the RFI carrier and sideband beatnotes in frequency:

-In this article we do not consider on-board delays in the RFI beatnotes.
-We combine the RFI carrier and sideband beatnotes to form measurements of the right-handed modulation noise:
+We combine these beatnotes to form measurements of the right-handed modulation noise:

 $i,\:j,$ and $k$ being a cyclic permutation of 1, 2, and 3.
-We can now subtract the $\Delta M_{i}^{\hat{\tau}_{i}}$ measurements from the sideband range rates (\cref{eq:dotSBR}).
-Thus, we reduce the right-handed modulation noise, so that we are limited by the one order of magnitude lower left-handed modulation noise:
+We can now subtract the $\Delta M_{i}^{\hat{\tau}_{i}}$ measurements from the sideband range rates (\cref{eq:dotSBR}) to reduce the right-handed modulation noise.
+After that, we are limited by the one order of magnitude lower left-handed modulation noise:

 $i,\:j,$ and $k$ being a cyclic permutation of 1, 2, and 3.